kimjoar/writings/understanding-backbone.md

 Getting started with views in Backbone
 --------------------------------------

-# ("With the current state of our code, it's just ...")

-From the state our code is in now, it's just a couple of lines of change needed to add Backbone.js views:
+With the current state of our code, it's just a couple of lines of change needed to add Backbone.js views:

 ```diff
  var events = _.clone(Backbone.Events);